Here’s a quick question you may not have considered:

 What does a raccoon riding alligator have to do with digital marketing ?
 (Scroll down below the picture to reveal the answer)

-Except for the fact that it does make a great segue into our discussion on why “weird” is a good attention-grabbing strategy in digital marketing.
+Except for the fact that it does make a great segue into our discussion on why “weird” is a good attention-grabbing strategy in digital marketing and in content development.

 It got you to read this, didn’t it?